BrandonAmyot/ProjectManagementSystem/php_readme.txt

 				$db		//important - edit the db_access.php file to correspond to the name of the database you are connecting to
 						//else the script will fail
+				$conn		//important - edit this to be able to connect.

 		inner working of the script